Establish Your Purpose

 For many who call themselves facilitators, using icebreakers is simply part of the profession.
 How do you use ice breakers?
 And when do you use them?
 Recently, someone asked the following question:

 “I’ve got a Board/Staff planning retreat on Saturday with mostly West Oakland stakeholders… young & old.
 Can’t imagine they will appreciate the standard icebreakers.
 Any great ideas? “

 In our course, The Effective Facilitator, we teach facilitators a simple principle – It’s all about purpose.
 I generally don’t like the use of ice breakers per se because I see many facilitators get completely off purpose in the name of “breaking the ice.”
 Facilitators often resort to activities such as, “Tell us your most embarrassing moment,” or “If you were a car, what part of the car would you be?”
 Activities like these may make sense if your purpose is to prepare people to be transparent or to lay a foundation for understanding how people see themselves.
-However, we prefer engagement activities such as these be designed around achieving a specific purpose that contributes to the success of the session.
+However, we prefer to design engagement activities such as these around achieving a specific purpose that contributes to the success of the session.

 Examples of Ice Breakers Purpose

 - If your purpose is to simply get people engaged early, consider getting them involved in a team activity which we call “dump and clump” – work in teams for four minutes to get on individual post-its the most important issues that the strategic plan must address (DUMP) and then have these grouped by the participants (CLUMP); then review the agenda and have the group identify where to address each clump in the proposed agenda.
 This gives buy-in to the agenda, allows you to adjust the agenda right up front, and let’s people know what issues won’t get addressed in the session.
 And the activity “breaks the ice.”